spacerules/pardus-tampermonkey/README.md

 ## Contents

 - **TamperMonkeyImport**
-  Scripts or modules used for importing dependencies or shared components across different user scripts.
+  Script to import all setting for tampermonkey

 - **global-files**
-  Shared assets such as CSS, images, configuration files, or helper scripts used by multiple user scripts.
+  Shared javascript files used for the userjs such as a global logging, ap route planner, and cookie access

 - **resources**
-  Static resources (e.g., icons, JSON files, templates) used by the scripts.
+  Static resources (e.g., images, JSON files, templates) used by the scripts.

 - **userjs**
   Main Tampermonkey user scripts intended to run on the Pardus website.